alchemistcohen/PySpark-Project-Human-Resources/README.md

 Every day, companies worldwide process billions of records using PySpark.
 As big data grows, mastering tools like PySpark is no longer optional—it’s essential.

-This guided project is designed for data analysts and beginners in data science who want to get their feet wet with PySpark.
-In about 2 hours, you’ll learn how to:

 Set up a PySpark environment

 Load, explore, and clean large datasets